 Most, if not all, schools of veterinary medicine in the United States have changed their vaccine protocols to no longer recommend annual vaccines.
 The

 American Animal Hospital Association’s (AAHA) Vaccine Protocol recommends core vaccines every three years or titers.
-All vet schools are also currently teaching fewer vaccines.
+So why are some vets still recommending annual vaccines?

 Whether it be out of ignorance or for financial gate, many vets (especially in the south) are still recommending annual vaccines.
 Annual vaccines bring in a large percentage of pets who otherwise would not have annual check-ups.
 Are some veterinarians more interested in keeping this business than in the health of the pets?
 Maybe some veterinarians simply don’t keep up with changes in recommendations and protocols from those who know best.
 A veterinarian’s vaccine recommendation would be an important consideration to me in choosing a vet.
 I wouldn’t want a vet who cared more about money than my pet.
 Neither would I want one who is not knowledgable on the latest research and recommendations.